TechLead-G/Imtiaz.me-for-Fiverr/README.md

-# A website design.
+# A clone of the popular game Flappy Bird
-It's a website design that uses the following tech stack:

-HTML5
-CSS3/SASS
-JavaScript
-Bootstrap5